We move on to the Wednesday Rush Limbaugh Show, which will actually be hosted by Rush Limbaugh, Rush Back from a Day of Charitable Enterprise.

 Very special to me.

-Boy, if we can invoke pop culture and everything, it's it's if every time I'm here, we're fresh on the heels of or in the midst of a big pop culture death, two times back was Dick Clark, one time back was Donald Duck Dunn of uh Booker T and the MGs, uh just great Memphis musician.
+Boy, if we're going to invoke pop culture, every time I'm here, we're fresh on the heels of we're in the midst of a big pop culture death.

 So Saturday Night Fever was like my sophomore junior year of college.

-It's like wow.
+It's like, wow.

-Now here's what drove me insane, all right.
+Now, here's what drove me insane.

 All the headlines.

-Disco's Robin Gibb, remembered as dot dot dot, or disco this or disco that.
+Disco's Robin Gibb remembered as dot dot dot or disco this or disco that.

 Now, let's stipulate.

-Saturday Night Fever was an amazing body of work, but if you walked around and suggested that that you actually enjoyed this, it is the stuff of stairwell beatings.
+Saturday Night Fever was an amazing body of work, but if you walked around and suggested that you actually enjoyed this, it is the stuff of stairwell beatings.

 But the thing that made me crazy is as people look back on the career of Robin Gibb, and I guess that's where the record sales came from.

-Uh don't sell Robin Gibbs short by pigeonholing him as a disco artist, okay?
+So it was an just so from all of that put together, don't sell Robin Gibb short by pigeonholing him as a disco artist, okay?

-Even though that was great stuff, admittedly.
+Even though that was great stuff, admittedly, and it was just an amazing guy.

-Uh it was on HBO and I missed it completely.
+It was on HBO and I missed it completely.

 Martin Scorsese, right?

-Uh the li his documentary about George Harrison, living in the material world.
+His documentary about George Harrison, living in the material world.

 Excellent.